 Machine learning algorithms can be divided into 3 broad categories:

 - Reinforcement learning

-- In supervised Learning,we train an algorithm and in the end of the process we pick the function that best describes the input data, the one that for a given X makes the best estimation of y (X -> y).
+- In supervised learning, we train an algorithm and at the end of the process we pick the function that best describes the input data, the one that for a given X makes the best estimation of y (X -> y).

-- Here the human experts acts as the teacher where we feed the computer with training data containing the input/predictors and we show it the correct answers (output) and from the data the computer should be able to learn the patterns.
+- Here the human experts act as the teacher where we feed the computer with training data containing the input/predictors and we show it the correct answers (output) and from the data, the computer should be able to learn the patterns.

 - Supervised learning algorithms try to model relationships and dependencies between the target prediction output and the input features such that we can predict the output values for new data based on those relationships which it learned from the previous data sets.

 Supervised Learning goes through the following steps:

 - we have labeled data

 - The main types of supervised learning problems include regression and classification problems

 - In Unsupervised Learning, the computer is trained with unlabeled data.